 At the moment Sunchem investigates the extraction process and possible product applications.
 We are looking for partners to develop this further and start the process of bringing Solaris leaf protein extract to the market.

-Although the industry is currently in its growth stage, some plant-produced pharmaceuticals have already entered commercial production, setting an important precedent for the future of the industry.
-Solaris is currently being validated for the expression of Cyanophycin Globule Polypeptide (CGP) to produce biomaterials and improved nutrition for feed.
+With the industry in its growth stage, some PMPs have already entered commercial production, setting an important precedent for the future.
+SL632 is currently being validated for the expression of Cyanophycin Globule Polypeptide (CGP) as a chemical precursor for biomaterials and improved nutrition for feed.

 † fresh weight